athankefalas/Stitcher/README.md

 #### Automatic Injection

 Automatic injection is performed by using the `@Injected` property wrapper.
-When using this property wrapper the dependency is injected lazily at the time when it was first requested which can be helpful for defining cyclic relationships between dependencies.
+When using this property wrapper the dependency is injected lazily at the time when it is first requested which can be helpful for defining cyclic relationships between dependencies.

 The injected property wrapper will attempt to inject the dependency, the first time it's wrapped value is requested.
 If the dependency cannot be found or it has a mismatching type it will cause a runtime precondition failure, which will print the file and line of the wrapped property that was